JuliaClimate/Notebooks/README.md

 The notebook stack is explained in [our website](https://JuliaClimate.github.io/Notebooks/) where you will find the notebook links (html and code).
 The site also provides additional guidelines and explanations.

 The included cloud computer configuration let's you try the notebooks interactively, for example on [this Binder](https://gesis.mybinder.org/v2/gh/JuliaClimate/Notebooks/HEAD?urlpath=lab).
-You can run the same computer configuration on a laptop or cluster from this [Docker image](gaelforget/notebooks:latest).

 Please use our [issue tracker](https://github.com/JuliaClimate/Notebooks/issues) for feedback, bug reports, queries, new contribution ideas, etc when appropriate.